 Our Miami criminal defense attorneys can give you sharp insight, dedicated guidance, and legal representation once your day in court arrives.
 Our aim is to protect you from the serious penalties of a criminal charge, which may include incarceration, fines, or worse.

 Do not hesitate to contact us as soon as possible if you have been charged with any type of offense.
 We are here to help!
-Call for a free case evaluation.
+Call for an initial case evaluation.